Final amended EHCP delayed — the platform drafts your chase pack | EHCP Clarity

 Frequently asked questions

-How long does the LA have to issue the final amended EHCP after an annual review?
+How long does the local authority have to issue the final amended EHCP after an annual review?

-Following an annual review, the LA must issue the final amended EHCP within 8 weeks of the review meeting.
-There are also intermediate timescales — the LA must send proposed amendments within 4 weeks of the review.
-If these deadlines are missed, you can write formally to the LA demanding urgent action.
+Following an annual review, the local authority must issue the final amended EHCP within 8 weeks of the review meeting.
+There are also intermediate timescales — the local authority must send proposed amendments within 4 weeks of the review.
+If these deadlines are missed, you can write formally to the local authority demanding urgent action.

 What if the final amended EHCP is wrong?